VTT and Neonelektro develop flexible LED displays

-“Flexible, lightweight and easy-to-customise led advertising enables dynamic design creation for wide-ranging or 3D-format based applications, fit for use in traffic for example,” explains project manager Eveliina Juntunen, from VTT.
+“Flexible, lightweight and easy-to-customise led advertising enables dynamic design creation for wide-ranging or 3D-format based applications, fit for use in traffic for example,” explains project manager Eveliina Juntunen, from VTT, in a release.

 VTT and Neonelektro developed the innovative LED displays as part of the OptIntegral project that concluded in the end of January and was funded by the EU Commission’s Horizon 2020 programme.

 “Interest in dynamic backlighting has grown dramatically during the project, and we have developed a new product family based on it,” comments Matti Koponen, responsible for product development at Neonelektro.

 Looking for more good news?
 Subscribe to our newsletter